SimplePotential/spDialog/readme.md

 # spDialog by Simple Potential
 spDialog is designed to provide web developers a simple way to show a quick dialog message to the user.
 The project aims to replace most instances of the out-of-the-box JS `Alert()` and `Confirm()` dialogs.
+Working samples can be found at [https://simplepotential.github.io/spDialog/](https://simplepotential.github.io/spDialog/)

 *__This document is a WIP__*